cantryDev/CSGOCaseStatsViewer/Readme.md

 ## Usage

-1. Download the latest compiled version via the <a href=https://github.com/cantryDev/CSGOCaseStatsViewer/files/5939123/CSGOCaseStatsViewer-Release1.0.0.zip>latest release</a> or compile it yourself with maven.
+1. Download the latest compiled version as zip via the <a href=https://github.com/cantryDev/CSGOCaseStatsViewer/releases/latest>latest release tab</a> or compile it yourself with maven.
 2. Execute the execute.bat
 3. Follow the steps in the commandline which just got opened
 4. Get disappointed.